Your monthly compliance news roundup

 In the medical scam advisory, FinCEN issues guidance to financial institutions on SAR filings related to the pandemic.
 Institutions are instructed to reference the advisory by including “COVID19 FIN-2020-A002” in the SAR field titled “Filing Institution Note to FinCEN.”
 FinCEN also instructs institutions to indicate a connection between the suspicious activity and activities highlighted in the advisory.
 Finally, FinCEN reminds institutions of their obligations to retain copies of SARs and their supporting documentation for at least five years from the date of filing.

 As remote workforces demand added flexibility, and financial crime activity increases, financial institutions are challenged now, more than ever, to maintain full compliance with BSA expectations.
-FinCEN recognises these challenges and has implemented a direct-contact mechanism by which institutions can inquire about COVID-19-related issues and/or seek urgent assistance.
+FinCEN recognizes these challenges and has implemented a direct-contact mechanism by which institutions can inquire about COVID-19-related issues and/or seek urgent assistance.
 FinCEN has also expanded its Rapid Response Program, which leverages its relationships with domestic and international authorities to intercede and hold fraudulent funds or reverse wires, and ultimately recover assets.

 During these challenging times, financial institutions should consider the following actions to maintain compliance and fulfill their regulatory obligations: